rezahussain/TDAmeritradeForSwift/README.md

 # TDAmeritradeForSwift

 Place orders, see account positions and get symbol quotes through TDAmeritrade using Swift

-more deets coming soon